mfaruq30/RealEstate-Tracker/README.md

 ### Median Absolute Percentage Error: 10.79%

-Half of the model's predictions fall within ~11% of the actual assessed price, making MAPE a more representative metric than the mean (MAE) given the long-tailed price distribution.
+Half of the model's predictions fall within ~11% of the actual assessed price — a more representative metric than the mean (MAPE) given the long-tailed price distribution.

 ### Error breakdown by price tier